 - Feel confident and enabled to realise your ambitions

-As a Humanistic or Person-Centred practitioner, I seek to bring myself fully into the relationship with each client, challenging power dynamics around ‘expert’ and ‘patient’, trusting clients as the experts on themselves and offering a committed therapeutic relationship through which clients can genuinely come to know me as a practitioner.
+As a Humanistic practitioner, I seek to bring myself fully and authentically into the relationship with each client, challenging power dynamics around ‘expert’ and ‘patient’, trusting clients as the experts on themselves and offering a committed therapeutic relationship through which clients can genuinely come to know me as a practitioner.
 Once the relationship is established, clients can use it to explore and get to know themselves in ways that are not possible alone.